-Time to complete your B2B competitive analysis again?
+What should you include in a B2B competitive analysis?
+A traditional competitive analysis includes your competition’s strengths, weaknesses, opportunities, and threads (SWOT).
 With so much data to collect and analyze, and with industries changing so rapidly, B2B market research can quickly get overwhelming.
 Focusing on the right areas can be the difference between drowning in information overload, and identifying the difficulties or opportunities you need to address.

 Here’s what I recommend for conducting your B2B competitive analysis, based on 10+ years of helping B2B companies establish competitive advantage.